saeed-sufi/GA/README.md

 * When checking if `gtm.js` is installed correctly, check `sources` tab in the devtools and search for `gtm.js`.
 It might have been inserted in the js file of the website.

+## CXL

+### Google Analytics

+* If the user naturally criss cross between two domains in one session, then put those two domains in one `property`, if not, then you can put them in separate properties.

+* When you want to check if you are a user with enough access in a GA view, go to admin and check `goals` and `filter` on the `view` column.
+If the `New Goal` or `Filter` buttons are active, then you can do anything you want in this view.

+* Set your timezone to where your servers that are runnig your cart system are located.

+* Always consider the first property in an account, as a decoy property for spam bots and for your real site make a second property.